Tas land searches

 - require proof of land ownership

-- are seeking planning or building approval
+- seek planning or building approval

-- are buying a property.
+- buy a property.

 View a sample folio text result (PDF).